OpenAPI

 Disabling OpenAPI

-For production, you probably don't want to expose the schema to the public.
-In this case, you can
+For production, you may not want to expose the schema to the public.
+In this case, you can pass

 options to disable them.